ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/cluster-options.rst

      - :ref:`duration <duration>`
      - 15min
-     - Pacemaker is primarily event-driven, and looks ahead to know when to recheck the cluster for failure timeouts and most time-based rules *(since 2.0.3)*.
+     - Pacemaker is primarily event-driven, and looks ahead to know when to recheck the cluster for failure-timeout settings and most time-based rules *(since 2.0.3)*.
 However, it will also recheck the cluster after this amount of inactivity.
 This has two goals: rules with ``date_spec`` are only guaranteed to be checked this often, and it also serves as a fail-safe for some kinds of scheduler bugs.
 A value of 0 disables this polling.
    * - .. _shutdown_lock: